Sunday, December 4, 2011

 1/2 cup corn/canola oil

-7 egg yolks, from extra large eggs, at room temperature
+7 egg yolks, from large eggs, at room temperature

 2/3 cup water, coconut juice or coconut milk (your choice)